Sohamsitapara/E-Voting-System/README.md

 - **SSL Certificats:** Ensure secure communication between clients and the server, preventing man-in-the-middle atacks.

 ---

-Feel free to customize this `README.md` further to suit your project's needs.
-Let me know if you need assistance with any specific sections or additional features!

 ## 🧪 Testing the Application